-By Tracy Boyle, Director, Employee Relations and Administrative Services
+By Tracy Boyle, Senior Director, Employee Relations and Administrative Services

 Companies with greater gender diversity—not just among the workforce, but more specifically among senior leaders—are more profitable and have superior value creation, according to McKinsey & Company.
 The same report said while companies have made significant strides as of late—including those in the U.S. dairy industry—more can be done.